 In some people the electrical system of the heart may develop a short circuit in the pumping chambers (ventricles).
 This short circuit is termed Ventricular tachycardia or ventricular fibrillation.
 These rhythm disturbances cause the heart to beat too rapidly and inefficiently so that not enough blood is pumped to the brain.

-The usually symptoms are intense dizziness, or sudden collapse with loss of consciousness.
+The usual symptoms are intense dizziness, or sudden collapse with loss of consciousness.

 These heart rhythm disturbances are potentially fatal.

 Your doctor is recommending you have a defibrillator either because you have had one of these rhythm disturbances or because you may be at increased risk of having this in the future.

 If the life-threatening rhythm occurs, the defibrillator delivers a high energy shock (up to 750 volts) in order to return the heart to a normal rhythm.
 This is a life-saving treatment.